-As information technology systems get more complicated, computer Malware also gets more aggressive.
-With what is now, a constant onSLAught of Spear PHIshing, Credential Jacking, Ransomware and other email attacks that can easily overwhelm a user's ability to spot, your Antivirus Software is often ineffective against attacks like these and in most cases, firewalls are just like a lock on a screen door against a burglar in the night.
+As IT systems get more complicated, Cybersecurity threats become exponentially more aggressive.
+With a constant stream of Phishing, credential harvesting, Sim Jacking, Ransomware, and other email-borne attacks that can easily overwhelm a user's ability to detect, relying on Antivirus Software is often woefully ineffective against these attacks.
+In most cases, your firewall is just like a lock on the screen door to your house against a determined burglar at night.

-Similar to the layers of a police officer's bulletproof vest, which utilizes multiple layers of Kevlar fabric to stop a bullet from penetrating his body, you need to weave multiple layers into your business' cybersecurity strategy.
+Similar to the layers of a police officer's bulletproof vest, which utilizes multiple layers of Kevlar fabric to stop a bullet from penetrating his body, you need to weave numerous layers into your business' cybersecurity strategy.

 Defenses in Multiple Places:

-The reason for wrapping the network with multiple layers of defense is because a single line of protection may be flawed.
+The reason for wrapping the network with multiple layers of defense is that a single protection line may be flawed.
 And the surest way to protect your system from any attacks is to deploy a series of different defenses to cover the weaknesses inherent in each of the individual defenses.
 Malware scanners, firewalls, intrusion detection systems, biometric verification, and local storage encryption tools can individually serve to protect your IT resources in a way others cannot.
-If you're looking to give your computer systems better protection against the harmful elements that the internet can bring, then give us a call and we'll have one of our cybersecurity professionals speak to you about what we can do to defend your business.
+If you're looking to give your computer systems better protection against the harmful elements that the internet can bring, then give us a call, and we'll have one of our cybersecurity professionals speak to you about what we can do to defend your business.

 Get Away from the Break/Fix Approach to Managing your Company's Technology - Use a Managed Service Provider

-If you fall behind in keeping up with important tasks like backups, patches, and security updates, the odds greatly increase that you'll face an IT outage or another problem very quickly which often leads to substantial productivity and revenue losses which small business owners don't often take into account.
+If you fall behind in keeping up with important tasks like backups, patches, and security updates, the odds greatly increase that you'll face an IT outage or another problem very quickly, which often leads to substantial productivity and revenue losses, which small business owners don't often take into account.